stuliveshere/PySeis/README.md

 Dependencies
 ==========

 As the data is now stored as classes it naturally calls to dataclasses.
-This inevitably means we're up in the high 3s by now for compatibility.
+This means we're python 3.7+ now.